JWP Openweight Championship: Reigns

-Dynamite Kansai was the first champion in the title's history and Hanako Nakamori the final.
-Arisa Nakajima and Azumi Hyuga share the record for most reigns, with four each.
-Kayoko Haruyama's first reign holds the record for the longest reign, at 719 days, while Kyoko Kimura's only reign holds the record for the shortest reign at 25 days.
-Overall, there were thirty reigns shared among nineteen different wrestlers.
+Over the championship's 24-year history, there have been 30 reigns between 19 champions and two vacancies.
+Dynamite Kansai was the inaugural champion, while Hanako Nakamori being the last.
+Arisa Nakajima and Azumi Hyuga share the record for most reigns at four.
+Kayoko Haruyama's first reign is the longest at 719 days, while Kyoko Kimura's reign is the shortest at 25 days.
+Mayumi Ozaki is the oldest champion at 46 years old, while Kansai is the youngest at 22 years old.